 This instant pot Indian spiced tomato and corn soup is absolutely delicious and oh so simple to make!
-The recipe calls for yogurt which adds a refreshing bright and tangy flavor to the soup.
+The recipe calls for yogurt, which adds a refreshingly bright and tangy flavor to the soup.
 It’s also texture heaven: creamy tomato soup with crunchy corn is just perfection.

 I am already in spring mode and longing for summer!
 Whenever I make this corn and tomato soup, I feel like I’m soaking in the sun – no matter what the weather.
 If it’s cold or rainy, it makes me feel like sunshine is only a day away.
 And if it’s sunny, it just feels so refreshing!